jordanblakey/notion-code-exercise-youruni/README.md

-# Notion Marketing Engineering Take Home Excercise
+# Notion Marketing Engineering Take Home Exercise

 Hi, I'm Jordan Blakey.
 This repository is my submission for the take home exercise.